padma-g/info478-project/README.md

 # info478-project
 INFO 478 Group Project

+## Project Descrption
+Who is your target audience?

+Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
+You should hone in on one of these audiences.
+The target audience can be general as the public audience, but it will be healthcare researchers specifically.
+Healthcare researchers can use this data visualization to  understand the disparities in healthcare utilization across countries and provide assistance to countries with low utilization.

+What should your audience learn from your resource?
+Please consider specific questions that your project can answer using the data you have identified (that are related to the overarching purpose)
+The healthcare researchers will be able to learn about how different countries perform on their healthcare utilization including consultation, immunization, screening, and more.
+Some specific questions that could be answered using this data are:
+  Which countries historically have used healthcare more than others?
+  Which years had the highest healthcare utilization?
+  Which countries could benefit from additional healthcare utilization?
+Based on the results, they will also be able to study the factors that affect the quality of healthcare utilization to improve their services.

 ## Technical Description
 What will be the format of your final product (Shiny app, HTML page, compiled .Rmd file, etc)?